nexical/docgap/docs/core/coverage.md

 *   **1.0 (100%)**: All entities are mentioned.
 *   **0.0 (0%)**: No entities are mentioned.
 *   **Results**: The system outputs a `CoverageReport` containing the lists of missing and present entities, allowing users to see exactly what to document.

+## Internal Helpers

+The analyzer implementation in `packages/core/src/coverage/analyzer.ts` uses several helper functions:

+- `runRepomix`: Executes the repomix tool with the specific XML configuration.
+- `parseRepomixOutput`: Handles the extraction of file content from the raw XML string.
+- `methodRegex`: The specific regex pattern used to detect method signatures.
+- `escapeRegExp`: Utility to safely create regex patterns from entity names.